Thomasville, NC

 Frequently Asked Questions

-What is the crime rate in Thomasville?
+What types of crime are most common in Thomasville?

 What are the safest neighborhoods in Thomasville?

-Is Thomasville a good place to live?
+Is Thomasville a good place to live given its crime grade?